robenkleene/prism/manual/src/full---help-output.md

 --minus-style 'syntax bold auto'

-That means: For removed lines, syntax-highlight the text, and make it bold, and do whatever delta
+That means: For removed lines, syntax-highlight the text, and make it bold, and do whatever prism
             normally does for the background.

 The available attributes are: 'blink', 'bold', 'dim', 'hidden', 'italic', 'reverse', 'strike',